History of Kansas: Farm life

 On the Great Plains very few single men attempted to operate a farm or ranch; farmers clearly understood the need for a hard-working wife, and numerous children, to handle the many chores, including child-rearing, feeding and clothing the family, managing the housework, feeding the hired hands, and, especially after the 1930s, handling the paperwork and financial details.
 During the early years of settlement in the late 19th century, farm women played an integral role in assuring family survival by working outdoors.
 After a generation or so, women increasingly left the fields, thus redefining their roles within the family.
 New conveniences such as sewing and washing machines encouraged women to turn to domestic roles.
 The scientific housekeeping movement was promoted across the land by the media and government extension agents, as well as county fairs which featured achievements in home cookery and canning, advice columns for women in the farm papers, and home economics courses in the schools.

 Although the eastern image of farm life on the prairies emphasizes the isolation of the lonely farmer and farm life, in reality rural folk created a rich social life for themselves.
 They often sponsored activities that combined work, food, and entertainment such as barn raisings, corn huskings, quilting bees, Grange meeting, church activities, and school functions.
 The womenfolk organized shared meals and potluck events, as well as extended visits between families.

-Agriculture manufacturing
+Manufacturing farm equipment

 In 1947, Lyle Yost founded Hesston Manufacturing Company.
 It specialized in farm equipment, including self-propelled windrowers and the StakHand hay harvester.
 In 1974, Hesston Company commissioned its first belt buckles, which became popular on the rodeo circuit and with collectors.
 In 1991, the American-based equipment manufacturer AGCO Corporation purchased Hesston Corporation and farm equipment is still manufactured in the city.